yasir2000/openwrt-oldwiki-md/OpenWrtDocs/About.rst

 = About OpenWrt =

-!OpenWrt is an extensible Linux distribution that runs on Linksys WRT54G/GS routers, as well as [:HardwareTable:some related hardware].
+!OpenWrt is an extensible Linux distribution that runs on Linksys WRT54G/GS routers, as well as [:TableOfHardware:some related hardware].
 Unlike many other distributions for these routers, OpenWrt is built from the ground up to be a full-featured, easily modifiable operating system for your router.
 In practice, this means that you can have all the features you need with none of the bloat, powered by a Linux kernel that's more recent than most other distributions.

 = Why should I run OpenWrt? =